sooower/sower-tools/README.md

 3. Open a file in editor and right-click to open the context menu, you will see the options:
     - Debug Current File
     - Debug Project
-    - Refactor Parameters
+    - Refactor Parameters Style
-    - Generate Enum Assertion
+    - Generate/Update Enum Assertion
+    - Update Model
 4. Select some texts in the editor, and right-click to open the context menu, you will see the options:
     - Generate Model
 5. Use the features provided by the extension.